chaosparrot/parrot.py/README.md

 # Software requirements
 * Windows version 7 and up.
-* Project IRIS ( used for turning the eyetracker into a mouse cursor )
+* Python 3.6 and up (64 bit recommended)
-* Python 3.6 (64 bit if you want to use Pytorch)
+* Project IRIS ( OPTIONAL - Used for turning the eyetracker into a mouse cursor )

 Python packages such as
 * numpy